bjatkin/KISSjs/README.md

    Render - Take the datastructure and convert it into plain text HTML, JS, and CSS

 # TODO
- - [x] Fix the bug where id is being set to {id}
- - [x] Remove the lazy.js poriton from the framework.
-Lazy components are not really nessisary right now
- - [x] Take into account comments witht he JS Parser
+ - [ ] Add a default component so any unpassed parameter can still be set
+ - [ ] If a property has no value the value defaults to it's name e.g. class="{long}" and then < p long > makes < p class="long" >
  - [ ] Add in a CSS Parser to make the CSS bundling more robust
  - [ ] Move the JS Parse to it's own module to clean up the naming
- - [ ] Add a default component so any unpassed parameter can still be set
- - [ ] Can I build materialized or other fancy components in this framework?
+ - [ ] It would be nice to make certian sections of HTML render differently depending on if a property is provided (e.g. if you provide and href have a link icon otherwise don't)

+# BUGS
+ - [ ] Index out of range[0] with length 0 error when paramter node has no child nodes